-The Bank recognizes that the operations of the Bank could be affected by certain risk factors.
-The Bank continuously analyzes major risk factors which could affect its financial operations to ensure that its risk management is in line with industry practices and in accordance with the guidelines from BNM.
+The Bank recognizes that its operations could be affected by certain risk factors and continuously analyzes major risk factors which could affect its financial operations to ensure that its risk management is in line with industry practices and in accordance with BNM guidelines.

-The Bank's Risk Management Committee ("RMC") plays a significant role in reviewing the risk management policy and proposing the Risk Appetite Statement for Board's approval.
-The objectives are to manage the relevant risks within designated boundaries, in particular strengthening the quality of capital in accordance with the revised capital adequacy requirements under Basel III guidelines.
+The Bank's Risk Management Committee ("RMC") plays a significant role in reviewing and recommending risk management policies and the Risk Appetite Statement ("RAS") for the Board of Directors' approval to manage relevant risks within designated boundaries, particularly in strengthening the quality of capital in accordance with the revised capital adequacy requirements under Basel III guidelines.

-Important processes in risk management comprise identification of significant risks which may potentially impact the Bank's business operations, assessment of each type of risk, monitoring of risks to an appropriate level and reporting of the status of each type of risk to relevant parties.
+The key risk management processes comprise identification of significant risks which may potentially impact the Bank's business operations, assessment of each type of risk, monitoring of risks to an appropriate level and reporting of the status of each type of risk to relevant parties.

-A key principle of risk management is the business units, as the 1st line of defence, shall be responsible for managing their risk exposures to ensure that the risk is within the specified limits and in compliance with the overall risk management policy approved by the Board of Directors, while the Risk Management Department, as the 2nd line of defence, is responsible for monitoring and controlling the risks on a regular basis.
-As the 3rd line of defence, the Bank's Audit and Control Department is responsible for auditing other departments to assess the effectiveness, sufficiency, and appropriateness of internal control processes.
+A key principle of risk management is the business units, as the 1st line of defence, is responsible to manage their risk exposures so that the risk is within specified limits and complies with the overall risk management policy approved by the Board of Directors.
+The Risk Management Department, as the 2nd line of defence, is responsible to monitor and control the risks on a regular basis and the 3rd line of defence i.e. the Audit and Control Department, is responsible to audit other departments to assess the effectiveness of internal control processes.